-As can be observed by looking at texts written by Turkish authors, such 'expanded' expressions do not occur (at least in our sample).
-A possible explanation for the occurrence of such $-(y)I_s$ forms plus complements in translations (thereby taking the appearance of a finite clause - comparable to those in -DIK and -mE) may be found in interference with the source texts.
-Another factor that may have contributed to the usage of $-(y)I_s$ forms rather that suffixes for finite forms is possibly the Zeitgeist ('spirit of the age').
-The translations from which the examples were taken are not very up to date, the oldest one dates back to the late forties (of this century) and the most recent one has been published some fifteen years ago.
-In order to get an impression of how modern speakers of Turkish would select an appropriate suffix, 10 informants were asked to complete a number of sentences from which the suffix -(y)Ishad been left out.
-The results20 indicate unequivocally that the preference for this suffix is not very high in most cases, even when a 'manner'-reading is possible.
-In the case of (30d) the $-(y)I_s$ form was selected unanimously (10 times), but for (30b) not more than four respondents filled in otur-us 'way of being seated', whereas six respondents opted for -DIK, two of which provided an alternative in -mE.
-This can, of course, be explained in terms of 'fact' versus 'act' reading (cf. section 2.1).
-Also for (30a) there was a high preference to 'act' (8 times $-ma(s_i)$) over the usage of the deverbal suffix -(v)Is (2 times), whereas for (30c) the $-(y)I_s$ form in the translation was replaced by the 'act' suffix -me(si) in 100 % of the cases.
+As can be observed by looking at texts written by Turkish authors, such "expanded" expressions do not occur (at least in our sample).
+A possible explanation for the occurrence of such -(y)Is forms plus complements in translations (thereby taking the appearance of a finite clause-comparable to those in -DIK and -mE) may be interference with the source texts.
+Another factor that may have contributed to the usage of -(y)Is forms rather than suffixes for finite forms is possibly the Zeitgeist.
+The translations from which the examples were taken are not very up to date, the oldest one dating back to the late 1940s and the most recent one published some fifteen years ago.
+In order to get an impression of how modern speakers of Turkish would select an appropriate suffix, ten informants were asked to complete a number of sentences from which the suffix $-(y)I{\S}$ had been omitted.
+The results indicate unequivocally that the preference for this suffix is not very high in most cases, even when a "manner"-reading is possible.
+In the case of 30d the $-(y)I_S$ form was selected unanimously (ten times), but for 30b not more than four respondents filled in otur-uş 'way of being seated', whereas six respondents opted for -DIK, two of whom provided an alternative in -mE.
+This can, of course, be explained in terms of "fact" versus "act" reading (cf. section 2.1.).
+Also for 30a there was a high preference to "act" (eight times -ma(si)) over the usage of the deverbal suffix -(y)Is (twice), whereas for 30c the -(v)Is form in the translation was replaced by the "act" suffix -me(si) in 100% of the cases.

-20 The degree of reliability or to what extent these results are representative should of course be investigated on a more solid basis, for instance by taking a much larger group, the members of which are well distributed over age, level of education, social class, geographical region etcetera.
+The degree of reliability or the extent to which these results are representative should of course be investigated on a more solid basis; for instance, by taking a much larger group whose members are evenly distributed in terms of age, level of education, social class, geographical region, etc.

-3 A brief Note on Lexicalisation
+3. A brief note on lexicalization

-As was indicated in the introduction, Pamir (1995:182/3) makes a distinction between 'action nominals (verbal nouns)' and 'factive nominals (nominalization)'.
-Although the constructions in -mE as discussed in 2.1 all have nominal morphology, these forms (consisting of a verb stem plus -mE) should be considered as the result of a nominalization that takes place at the syntactic level, and therefore they are to be regarded as inflectional rather than derivational forms.
-The genitive case marker, nominalizing morpheme, and possessive suffixes are used to express subject, tense, and subject-verb agreement only in a specific environment: when a predication is used as an embedded clause.
-Similar arguments can be advanced for the expressions referred to by Pamir as 'nominalization', that is, the forms in -DIK/-(y)EcEK.
-Hence, both formations in -mE and -DIK/-(y)EcEK should be termed either 'verbal nouns' or 'nominalization', since for all formations the same process underlies.
-Furthermore, the term 'verbal noun' is not very adequate either, because what is usually meant by this term is a type of predicate that is produced by derivation and not produced via an inflectional path.
+As was indicated in the introduction, Pamir (1995: 182-183) makes a distinction between "action nominals (verbal nouns)" and "factive nominals (nominalization)".
+Although the -mE constructions discussed in 2.1. all have nominal morphology, these forms (consisting of a verb stem plus -mE) should be considered as the result of a nominalization that takes place at the syntactic level.
+Therefore they are to be regarded as inflectional rather than derivational forms.
+The genitive case marker, nominalizing morpheme, and possessive suffixes are used to express subject, tense, and subject-verb agreement only in a specific environment: When a predication is used as an embedded clause.
+Similar arguments can be advanced for the expressions referred to by Pamir as "nominalization", that is, forms in -DIK / -(y)EcEK.
+Hence, both formations in -mE and -DIK / -(y)EcEK should be termed either "verbal nouns" or "nominalization", since the same process underlies all formations.
+Furthermore, the term "verbal noun" is not very adequate either, because what is usually meant by this term is a type of predicate that is produced by derivation and not produced via an inflectional path.